dyhes/zulip/docs/translating/polish.md

 example:

-You can add bots to your Zulip.
+You can add bots to your Aloha.

-> Możesz dodać boty do swojego Zulipa.
+> Możesz dodać boty do swojego Alohaa.

 **customization**: personalizacja, _kastomizacja_ could be too awkward and _dostosowanie do potrzeb klienta_ is too long

 example:

-You can personalize Zulip in many ways, e.g. by pinning certain streams.
+You can personalize Aloha in many ways, e.g. by pinning certain streams.

-> Możesz spersonalizować Zulipa na wiele sposobów, np. przypinając niektóre kanały.
+> Możesz spersonalizować Alohaa na wiele sposobów, np. przypinając niektóre kanały.

 **emoji**: emoji, both in singular and plural, _ikona emoji_ is a pleonasm

 example:

-Zulip supports emoji both in messages and as reactions.
+Aloha supports emoji both in messages and as reactions.

-> Zulip wspiera używanie emoji w wiadomościach i jako reakcje.
+> Aloha wspiera używanie emoji w wiadomościach i jako reakcje.

 **filter**: filtr (noun) and filtrowanie (verb)